 The development of the Apple-1 led to the extraordinarily successful Apple II computer shortly thereafter.
 Steve Wozniak, the developer of both computers, was only able to design the Apple II because of the experience and money made with the Apple-1.

-It is so easy: Without the Apple-1, the Apple company would not exist.
+It is simple: without the Apple-1, the Apple company would not exist.
 One should expect to find an Apple-1 behind bulletproof glass in a golden shrine at Apple headquarters.
 Everything began with the Apple-1.

-Steve Jobs achievements and successes should be others.
+Steve Jobs' achievements and successes should be attributed to others.
 The Apple-1 is an invention of Steve Wozniak.

 Regarding the Apple-1, Steve Jobs' contributions were to have bought some chips cheaply, to have cleverly sold the first 50 Apple-1s to Paul Terrell of the Byte Shop, and most importantly, to have convinced Steve Wozniak to want to sell the Apple-1 at a profit.

-Everyone who can’t understand the ‚hype‘ around the Apple-1 should consider: No Apple-1 = no Apple II = no Apple company.
-It is a useless discussion if an item should be worth so much.
-Only a few exist, many people want it and so the value goes up.
+Everyone who can’t understand the ‘hype’ around the Apple-1 should consider: No Apple-1 = no Apple II = no Apple company.
+It is a useless discussion whether an item should be worth so much.
+Only a few exist, many people want it, and so the value goes up.
 That’s the way it is.

 Vintage computers are still at the beginning of a rapid price evolution.
-In the 90’s you could buy an Apple-1 for US$ 10,000.
-Now, you need some hundred thousand Dollar.
+In the ’90s you could buy an Apple-1 for US$10,000.
+Now, you need several hundred thousand dollars.
 Once super-rich collectors and institutional investors discover vintage computers, prices go through the roof.

-Who does not wish to have bought one or another collector's item years ago, because today it is worth vast sums?
+Who does not wish they had bought one or another collector's item years ago, because today it is worth vast sums?

-One day, an Apple-1 will cost several million US Dollar.
+One day, an Apple-1 will cost several million US dollars.
 Maybe in 5 years, maybe in 20.
-The number of the very first Apple computer is extremely limited.
-And many Apple-1 are now in museums.
+The number of the very first Apple computers is extremely limited.
+And many Apple-1s are now in museums.

 In fact, it is extremely surprising that the computers are not being traded for significantly more money.
 The first product of a multi-trillion dollar company with iconic founders Steve Jobs and Steve Wozniak should be enough for collectors to pay horrendous sums.
 This will happen as soon as the relevant clientele has these products on its radar.

-Some people collect paintings, some classic cars, some planes etc. and some now collect vintage computer.
+Some people collect paintings, some classic cars, some planes, etc., and some now collect vintage computers.

-Just imagine having bought a 1962 Ferrari 250 GTO in the 90’s for maybe one Million Dollar and some people thought, it is totally crazy to pay so much.
-In 2018 the same car was sold for 48+ Million Dollar at Sotheby’s.
+Just imagine having bought a 1962 Ferrari 250 GTO in the ’90s for maybe one million dollars, and some people thought it was totally crazy to pay so much.
+In 2018, the same car was sold for over 48 million dollars at Sotheby’s.

-Is an Apple-1 worth more than a million Dollar?
-Absolutely, for someone sometime.
+Is an Apple-1 worth more than a million dollars?
+Absolutely, for someone, sometime.
 Maybe now, maybe in 5 years.
 As soon as a certain group of collectors jumps on the train, the race begins.
-Already in 2016, a collector was willing to pay more than 1 million Dollar if necessary.
+Already in 2016, a collector was willing to pay more than 1 million dollars if necessary.

-We have seen some auction with a surprising “low price”.
+We have seen some auctions with surprisingly “low prices.”
 This was always due to special circumstances.
 For example, there were auctions whose websites were down or not working correctly at the time of bidding.
-Some auctions were almost not advertised and announced with a lead time of less than 2 weeks.
+Some auctions were barely advertised and announced with a lead time of less than 2 weeks.

 For years, the prices of many vintage computers have been rising unceasingly.
 Some only a little, others strongly.
-The prices of the Apple-1 gained the fastest.
+The prices of the Apple-1 rose the fastest.
 The death of Steve Jobs led to a rapid increase in market value.
-After some time, the market cooled briefly, but rose significantly a short time later.
+After some time, the market cooled briefly but rose significantly a short time later.

 Update February 2022: After it was discovered that Steve Jobs wrote the serial number on many of the first Apple-1s, there was a lot of speculation regarding the increase in value.
 The historical significance of this discovery was and is paramount.